defaultxr/xr-abstractions/README.md

 * make sure all of these abstractions work with the new version of Pd (vanilla).
 * clean out this library - remove incomplete extensions
+* split out the LADSPA abstractions into their own library.
 * rename `adsr` and `adsr~` to just `adr` and `adr~` and remove the sustain functionality
 * remake `adsr` and `adsr~` into actual ADSR envelopes
 * `atc`, `cta`, `atr`, and the others should probably be renamed to something like `btu`, `utb`, and `btr`, since the technical term for a signal from 0 to 1 is "unipolar" and the technical term for a signal from -1 to 1 is "bipolar"